New York Addendum

 Employees may take leave under the FMLA or applicable law.

-• New York: The University of Denver provides up to 10 days unpaid time off to employees in New York who are the spouse of a member of the armed forces of the United States, National Guard, or reserves who has been deployed during a period of military conflict to a combat theater or combat zone of operations.
+- New York: While University of Denver has at least 20 employees at one worksite, University of Denver provides up to 10 days unpaid time off to employees in New York who are the spouse of a member of the armed forces of the United States, National Guard, or reserves who has been deployed during a period of military conflict to a combat theater or combat zone of operations.
 This leave may only be used when the employee’s spouse is on leave from the armed forces of the United States, National Guard, or reserves while deployed during a period of military conflict to a combat theater or combat zone of operations.

 Paid Family Leave

-New York employees may be eligible for paid family leave (“PFL”) if they: (i) regularly work 20 or more hours per week and have been employed for at least 26 consecutive workweeks preceding the first full day PFL is taken; or (ii) regularly work less than 20 hours per week and have been employed for at least 175 days preceding the first full day PFL leave is taken.
+New York employees may be eligible for paid family leave (“PFL”) if they: (i) regularly work 20 or more hours per week and have been employed for at least 26 consecutive workweeks before their first full day of PFL, or (ii) regularly work less than 20 hours per week and have been employed for at least 175 days before their first full day of PFL.

-Eligible employees will be entitled to paid time away from work, to be taken in full day increments: (i) to care for a family member with a serious health condition, (ii) to bond with a child after birth or placement for adoption or foster care within the first 12 months after the birth or placement, or (iii) for any qualifying exigency arising from the fact that an employee’s spouse, domestic partner, child, or parent is on active duty (or has been notified of an impending call or order to active duty) in the United States armed forces.
+Eligible employees will be entitled to paid time away from work, to be taken in full-day increments: (i) to care for a family member with a serious health condition, (ii) to bond with a child after birth or placement for adoption or foster care within the first 12 months after the birth or placement, or (iii) or any qualifying exigency arising from the employee’s spouse’s, domestic partner’s, child’s, or parent’s status as military active duty (or they have been notified of an impending call or order to active duty).
 Eligible employees may take up to 12 weeks of leave during a 52-week period and receive the lower of 67% of their average weekly wage or the state’s average weekly wage.

 Eligible employees who wish to take PFL must comply with applicable certification requirements and may be required to provide additional documentation (such as copies of military orders), as permitted by law.

-To the extent permitted by law, employees may elect to charge all or part of their PFL to available vacationdays and receive full pay.
-In such case, the University of Denver may seek reimbursement from the Organization’s disability insurance carrier out of any PFL benefits due prior to the University of Denver disability insurance carrier's payment of such PFL benefits to employees.
+To the extent permitted by law, employees may elect to charge all or part of their PFL to available vacation days and receive full pay.
+In such cases, University of Denver may seek reimbursement from the University’s disability insurance carrier out of any PFL benefits due prior to University of Denver disability insurance carrier's payment of such PFL benefits to employees.

-If an employee requests PFL for reasons that also qualify for FMLA Leave, that employee’s PFL will run concurrently with the employee’s FMLA Leave.
+If an employee requests PFL for reasons that also qualify for FMLA Leave, their PFL will run concurrently with their FMLA Leave.

-Disability Leave and PFL may not be used at the same time.
-Employees will not be entitled to PFL if their family leave combined with disability benefits previously received exceeds 26 weeks during the same 52 consecutive calendar weeks.
+Disability leave and PFL may not be used at the same time.
+Employees will not be entitled to PFL if their family leave combined with disability leave exceeds 26 weeks during the same 52 consecutive calendar weeks.

 Paid Sick Leave